teal-finance/rainbow/README.md

 ## Container

-See also the [Dockerfile](Dockerfile) for a light container image: 18 MB including the front-end.
+See also the [Dockerfile](Dockerfile) for a light container image: 30 MB.

+The image contains the hardened sever executable (with dynamic library) and the front-end.

-The container enables by default the API and export ports.
+The container enables by default the CORS, the export ports and a rate limiter.
+Some of these features can be customized using environments variables.

 The Dockerfile has been successfully tested with Docker-20.10.8 and Podman-3.3.1.

 ## API